-We have audited the accompanying financial statements of St. Vincent Electricity Services Limited, which comprise the statement of financial position as at December 31, 2010, and the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of St. Vincent Electricity Services Limited, which comprise the statement of financial position as at December 31, 2011, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.